copernicus-mogley/zkav.club/README.md

 ### Recording Station

-Zk Av Club Recording Station is a simple setup we bring to the field so people can record solid audio/video without bringing gear or a production team.
+Zk Av Club Recording Station is a simple setup we bring to events so people can record solid audio/video without bringing gear or a production team.

 You bring the conversation.
 We handle the mics and capture.
 Nothing gets published without your approval.